pyagoubi/kaggle-Feedback-Prize/README.md

 * DeBERTa model: **[Link](https://github.com/pyagoubi/kaggle-Feedback-Prize/blob/main/dbb-4xmp3.ipynb)**

-Following points to note about the DeBERTa model +instead of CLS-pooling MeanPooling was applied as it has shown to work better on that dataset +the last three layers were meanpooled and then fed into a linear NN were weights were scaled by softmax +layerwise learning rate decay was applied
+Following points to note about the DeBERTa model
++ instead of CLS-pooling MeanPooling was applied as it has shown to work better on that dataset
++ the last three layers were meanpooled and then fed into a linear NN were weights were scaled by softmax
++ layerwise learning rate decay was applied